csiro-fair/marimba/README.md

 <a name="install"></a>
 ### Install

-MarImBA has a few system level dependencies such as `ffmpeg` and `ffprobe` (which is installed with `ffmpeg`) (it would be very nice to move away from this, especially if we can find a cross-platform pip ffmpeg library!).
+Marimba has a few system level dependencies such as `ffmpeg` and `ffprobe` (which is installed with `ffmpeg`) (it would be very nice to move away from this, especially if we can find a cross-platform pip ffmpeg library!).
 On Ubuntu you can install `ffmpeg` with:

 ```bash
 sudo apt install ffmpeg
 ```

-Then clone the MarImBA repository:
+Then clone the Marimba repository:

 ```bash
 git clone https://bitbucket.csiro.au/scm/biaa/marimba.git
 ```

-In the future we are anticipating making MarImBA an official [PyPI](https://pypi.org/) package, which will be installable with `pip install marimba` and usable anywhere on your system.
+In the future we are anticipating making Marimba an official [PyPI](https://pypi.org/) package, which will be installable with `pip install marimba` and usable anywhere on your system.

 <a name="project-structure"></a>